ungoogled-software/ungoogled-chromium-macos/announcements.md

 ## Announcements

+[Depot](https://depot.dev) is now sponsoring us and providing GitHub Action runners for building and packaging releases.
+This allows us to dramatically accelerate the release cycle.
+A huge thanks to them.

+---

 Ungoogled-Chromium macOS builds are now notarized (signed) with an Apple Developer ID!
 Notarized builds will be provided at least till the end of our 2025-2026 Apple Developer Program membership year, which ends on October 14th 2026.

 The notarized binaries distributed in the ungoogled-software/ungoogled-chromium-macos repository are signed with the Apple Developer ID certificate `Developer ID Application: Qian Qian (B9A88FL5XJ)`.
 You should be able to verify the signature of the binaries after downloading the `.dmg` file, extracting the `.app` file, and running the following command in Terminal: